yktoo/yktoo.com/content/blog/0315/index.en.md

 Last time I enjoyed [snowboarding in the mountains][post:306] so much that I've decided to do that once more, straight away.
 The next season is a year away, so why wait?
 After all, I'm now a freelancer, ain't I?

-There was also another reason to come back to the mountains: I've recently got the //GoPro Hero 5// action camera, which yearned to be used!
+There was also another reason to come back to the mountains: I've recently got the {{< fl "GoPro Hero 5" >}} action camera, which yearned to be used!

 <!--more-->

 So I've found an affordable accommodation in the ski area of [Les Sybelles][wiki:en:Les_Sybelles], France, for eight days, which included a six-day ski-pass.
-Remembering how awesome it's been to stay right at a ski slope last time, I've chosen a hotel in the village //Les Bottières//, which claimed to be only 50 metres away from a ski lift.
+Remembering how awesome it's been to stay right at a ski slope last time, I've chosen a hotel in the village {{< fl "Les Bottières" >}}, which claimed to be only 50 metres away from a ski lift.
 This proved to be not quite accurate, but I'll tell you more on that further on.

 ![](img:1.bp.blogspot.com/-5NHIMH35n9U/WMWIoD5py3I/AAAAAAAApk0/Fco23XMqZ9YHAYYPrq8lLJPlrkSTQBEKACPcB/s1600/2017-02-26t11-07-59%252B01-00.picasaweb.jpg:a "Les Sybelles, La Toussuire.")

 ## Road to Les Sybelles {#way-there}

 This time around we went with our car, which was timely [prepared][post:304] for the winter.
 My past experience also prompted me to buy snow chains, which turned out to be a great idea later on.
-The distance to //Les Sybelles// is about **1100 km** (**684 mi**), and in theory it could have been covered in ten hours.
+The distance to {{< fl "Les Sybelles" >}} is about **1100 km** (**684 mi**), and in theory it could have been covered in ten hours.

 Long before the dawn, around five in the morning, have we loaded our cargo of food, winter gear and clothes and set off for France via Belgium and Luxembourg.
 ![](img:2.bp.blogspot.com/-9Hq9S6HbZYQ/WMWIoFtLmbI/AAAAAAAApkA/G_WnJgALgAs_c4KksFzmRN5_sTrPJGcIQCPcB/s1600/20170225_103411.picasaweb.jpg:a "Morning fog.")